Why every flashpacker needs to try the Four Seasons Toronto Bamboo/Asian fusion massage

 For me, there are several essential criteria that a good massage has to complete, and this one unsurprisingly ticks them all.

-Being the Four Seasons, you can only imagine the high standard of décor and design that is kept within its grand 4 walls.
+Being the Four Seasons, you can only imagine the high standard of décor and design within its grand 4 walls.
 Before continuing, I’ve got to mention a quick word about the building itself.

-Four Seasons Toronto is in one of the plushest parts of town, Yorkville, and it’s safe to say you absolutely cannot miss it.
+Four Seasons Toronto is in one of the plushest parts of town, Yorkville.
 You can find the hotel at 60 Yorkville Avenue and the intersection of Bay Street.
 Signage indicating it’s the Four Seasons, at least from the Bay Street side, is minimal.
 By this, I mean, you have to walk straight up to the front entrance, or actually inside to confirm you’re in the right place!
 Once inside, it’s the classic elegant surroundings you always expect from the luxury hotel chain.

 The spa itself is a tranquil haven of subtle granite greys, creams and halo-white tones.
-In the communal spa lounge area are generously-sized ‘sit-on-me’ sofas, with obligatory magazines, plus tempting, yet healthy, spa refreshments.
+In the communal spa lounge area are generously-sized ‘sit-on-me’ sofas.
+Glossy magazines, and tempting, yet healthy, spa refreshments add to the experience.